babel/website/docs/usage.md

 > There are a few different ways to use configuration files depending on your needs.
 Be sure to read our in-depth guide on how to [configure Babel](configuration.md) for more information.

-For now, let's create a file called `babel.config.json` with the following content:
+For now, let's create a file called `babel.config.json` (requires `v7.8.0` and above) with the following content:

 ```json
 {